fengjixuchui/LiveCloudKd/README.md

 LiveCloudKd is a tool, that allows you to connect to a Hyper-V guest VM with kd.exe (or WinDBG and WinDBG with a modern UI).

-Also, you can use the LiveCloudKd EXDi plugin for attaching to Hyper-V VM.
+Also, you can use the LiveCloudKd EXDI plugin for attaching to Hyper-V VM.

 The tool uses Hyper-V Memory Manager plugin for operations with Hyper-V memory.
 The tool has additional options in comparison with LiveKd from Microsoft Sysinternals Suite: